CoolBassist/Infix-Calculator/README.md

 3. Evaluation

 ## Lexing
 The calculator uses a lexer to turn the input into a vector of tokens.
 This is where a string of digits are converted into the full number, where a `-` symbol is evaluated to be either a unary or binary operator etc. Any unknown operators or symbols holt the lexer and returns an empty vector of tokens.
-Upon successful lexing the operator will return a vector of tokens.
+Upon successful lexing the lexer will return a vector of tokens.

 ## Shuntyard
 The shuntyard algorithm is an algorithm designed by Dijkstra to convert an infix expression, which can be difficult to evaluate, into postfix notation, which is fairly simple to evaluate.